SLaGrave/adventofcode2024/README.md

 - **I don't like my day 7 solution**
   - It takes just a second to run part 2.
   - Basically it grows 2^n (3^n in part 2) and I feel like there should be a way to make it better.

+- **Day 14**
+  - The second part is a little whack.
+It will generate a ton of images.
+  - You can search manually, if you want...
+  - Or just sort by size.
+PNG compression makes the tree the smallest image.